 "Tamatiebredie" or tomato stew is traditional South African comfort food at its best.
-Chef Eric's interpretation uses a whole lamb neck cooked in the most flavoursome of stocks and a moreish tomato sauce.
+Our interpretation uses a whole lamb neck cooked in the most flavoursome of stocks and a moreish tomato sauce.

 2 Whole lamb necks cut in half length ways